NiravJoshi33/news_crunch/README.md

   news_spider6.py
   ```
   **Known Issue:** Don't worry if `news_spider3.py` gives an error.
 The website sometimes blocks spider from running.
 The app can run without this script working.

+* In case for some reason, spiders fail to generate the files, an old backup of these files is stored inside the folder `backup_data_files`.
+Copy these files to the project folder.
 * Navigate to project folder and run the main script
   ```
   main.py